Skip to main content

 Just Cause

-• Tenant’s failure to pay rent after it became due.
+• Tenant fails to pay rent after it became due.

-• Tenant’s failure to move out after their lease expired.
+• Tenant fails to move out after their lease expired.

 • Violation of a lease term.